 Welcome to My 5 Favorite Anime Blog Posts from 2022 Week 27!

-Every week I check around 330 anime sites, looking for posts that celebrate amazing moments in anime or otherwise blow me away with their wit and charm.
-I can tell you that the ani-blogging community constantly produces a lot of amazing posts.
+Every week, I check around 320 anime sites looking for posts that celebrate amazing moments in anime or otherwise blow me away with their wit and charm.
+The ani-blogging community constantly produces a lot of amazing posts.
 I hope this list helps you find some of them!

 You can see a list of the sites I check here: Massive List of Sites!